PROFILE

 most world powers.
 Beijing assumed the China

-increasingly active in multilateral
+become increasingly active in multilateral

 organizations.
 Japan established diplomatic

-relations with China in 1972, and the U.S. did
+relations with China in 1972, and the United

-so in 1979.
-The number of countries that have
+number of countries that had diplomatic

-relations with Taiwan.
+23 maintained diplomatic relations with Taiwan.

 After the founding of the P.R.C., China's